About the Slack connectors

 - Click the Browse tab.

-- Find Slack and click Use.
+- Find Slack or Slack Bot and click Use.

 - Select the pre-made prompt you want to add to the AI chat.